Danny999999999/notes-on-programming-language-design/slides/module_01_course_intros/module_01_course_intros.md

 # Mastery areas: before second term

 4. Demonstrate an understanding of type-classes, especially Functor and Applicative.
-5. Demonstrate an understanding of logic programming.
+5. Demonstrate an understanding of the dreaded monad, especially the bind operation (either implementing, using, or both).
-6. Demonstrate an understanding of the dreaded monad, especially the bind operation (either implementing, using, or both).
+6. Evaluate and classify a programming language according to the design paradigm and features provided.

 ---